MoamenZaher/MoamenZaher.github.io/content/teaching/Service-Oriented Architecture/index.md

 **Course Outline**:
-- Software Development Life Cycle (SDLC)
+- Developing Basic Services and APIs:
-- Requirement Analysis and Software Requirements Specification (SRS):
+    - Introduction to NodeJS and Express
-    - Techniques for gathering and analyzing requirements
+    - Creating and managing RESTful APIs
-    - Writing effective SRS documents
+    - Connecting to MongoDB for data storage

-- Unified Modeling Language (UML)
+- Creating a React Client:
-    - Class Diagrams: Representing the static structure of the system
+    - Basics of React for building user interfaces
-    - Use Case Diagrams: Capturing functional requirements
+    - Managing State
-    - Activity Diagrams: Modeling workflows and processes
+    - Connecting React applications to backend services

-    - Sequence Diagrams: Illustrating object interactions over time
+- Introduction to Microservices
-- Implementation:
+- Using NestJS and Fastify:
-    - Principles of encapsulation
+    - Introduction to NestJS for building scalable server-side applications
-    - Managing class relations
+    - Utilizing Fastify for fast and low-overhead web services-
-    - Adhering to SOLID concepts for robust software design
+- API Testing with Postman
-- Design Patterns:
+- Model, Repository, Service, and Controller Architecture
-    - Creational Patterns: Techniques for object creation
+- Introduction to Containerization:
-    - Structural Patterns: Simplifying relationships between entities
+    - Virtualization Vs. Containerization
-    - Behavioral Patterns: Managing complex control flows and algorithms
+    - Basics of containerization with Docker

-Through a combination of labs, hands-on exercises, and real-world case studies, students will learn to apply these concepts to develop well-structured and maintainable software systems.
-This course equips students with the skills needed to excel in the field of software engineering and prepares them for tackling complex software development projects.
+Through practical exercises and projects, students will gain a thorough understanding of developing and managing service-oriented architectures.
+This course equips students with the skills needed to design, build, and maintain robust and scalable applications using the latest technologies and best practices in the industry.

 <!-- [Hugo Blox Builder](https://hugoblox.com) is designed to give technical content creators a seamless experience.
 You can focus on the content and the Hugo Blox Builder which this template is built upon handles the rest. -->